 - There's also Rock Lee, who seems to suffer less and less as he continues to use the Lotus technique.

 - All three cases do have justifications: the Mass Shadow Clone technique Naruto knows seems to have been forbidden because it'll use up a jonin's chakra in a couple of minutes.
 Since he has the nine-tails, he has a lot of chakra...not to mention his own natural chakra reserves are way above that of a typical jonin.
 And years of interaction with the nine-tails' chakra has made them even stronger.
 The uber Wind-Element Rasengan got forbidden when, after using it the same way he used a normal Rasengan, it damaged Naruto's arm badly.
 So he learned to throw it at people instead.
 The lotus technique however would likely cause less strain on the body the older and stronger you got.
 Case in point, Guy used six chakra gates and was only as exhausted as pre-time skip Rock Lee was using three.

 - Filler character Guren uses multiple supposedly-life-sacrificing techniques consecutively, while bleeding heavily, without hindering her fighting ability much.
 She remains alive at the end of her arc.

-- Dragon Ball Z - the Kaio Ken (literally "World King Fist") technique briefly amplifies every aspect of the user's being - from physical strength to sense of taste.
+- The Kaio Ken (literally "World King Fist") technique briefly amplifies every aspect of the user's being - from physical strength to sense of taste.
 Goku is warned that his body may not be able to handle such a surge of power.
 While he does feel pretty bad the first few times he uses it, later on he suffers no such effects.
 By the time he fights Frieza he can stack the technique up to 20x its normal power and doesn't need to even call it anymore.
 King Kai has to explain to other characters observing the battle that no, he's not holding back he's been using it the whole time.
 In this case it is justified, due to Goku's Saiyan biology and the insane training he goes through that takes advantage of it.
 Breaking limits (thus reducing the forbiddenness of techniques) is kinda what he does.
 Also, he only uses the 20x Kaio Ken in short bursts to reduce the negative effects.